rust-lang/wg-security-response/docs/handling-reports.md

    to this email address sometimes, it can be disregarded.
 2. Messages may be encrypted with our GPG key.
 The private key is stored in Rust's 1password instance.
-You can request access to the key or you can wait for another member to decrypt and share the information amongst the team.
+You can request access to the key or you can wait for another member to decrypt and share the information amongst the WG.
 3. The report should be determined if it's credible or not.
 Either way, a response should be sent the the reporter relatively soon (we try to be ASAP-ish).
 It's fine to say we continue to investigate.